Are you looking for the best weekend trips from Pittsburgh, Pennsylvania? This guide has you covered!

-Seven Springs Mountain Resort is an exciting resort open all-year-round.
-In the winter, you can enjoy all snow activities including skiing, snowboarding, and snow tubing.
+Seven Springs Mountain Resort is an exciting resort open all year.
+In the winter, you can enjoy all snow activities, including skiing, snowboarding, and snow tubing.

-There are different accommodation options including rooms at the lodge, townhomes, condos, cottages, and chalets for rent.
-The resort offers so many family-friendly activities you will never be bored if you’re traveling with kids!
+There are different accommodation options, including rooms at the lodge, townhomes, condos, cottages, and chalets for rent.
+The resort offers so many family-friendly activities that you will never be bored if you’re traveling with kids!